-6.1 If a basement car park is proposed its walls and ceilings must have light colour finishes to maximise the effectiveness of the lighting as this will reduce the number of luminaires required to achieve an acceptable light level.
+- 6.1 If a basement car park is proposed its walls and ceilings must have light colour finishes to maximise the effectiveness of the lighting as this will reduce the number of luminaires required to achieve an acceptable light level.
 Light finishes also assist CCTV.

-6.2 Stair cases leading from the shared residential basement car parks are usually designated as fire exit routes and are therefore insecure.
+A good quality example of an underground car parking area can be seen at Battersea Reach. - 6.2 Stair cases leading from the shared residential basement car parks are usually designated as fire exit routes and are therefore insecure.
 Fitting break glass in case of an emergency and then adding fob controllers is not acceptable as a criminal is more than willing to break the glass to gain instant access.
 For that reason access from the car park to the stair cores is considered unrestricted.
 The stair case should terminate into either an air locked ground floor lobby or straight out of the building.
-This will mean non residents exit out of the building at ground level without having access up into the residential block.

-6.3 Residents can continue on up into the block from the ground floor lobby area via the stairs which should be fob access controlled.
-Access to the lifts should also be fob access controlled both from the basement and at the ground floor.

-6.4 Lifts from basement car parks can be access controlled, they are not considered as emergency fire escape routes.

-6.5 Vehicle access to the all basement car parks should be restricted by fob controlled roller shutters, unrestricted vehicle and non-resident access is not acceptable within SBD.
+This will mean non residents exit out of the building at ground level without having access up into the residential block. - 6.3 Residents can continue on up into the block from the ground floor lobby area via the stairs which should be fob access controlled.
+Access to the lifts should also be fob access controlled both from the basement and at the ground floor. - 6.4 Lifts from basement car parks can be access controlled, they are not considered as emergency fire escape routes. - 6.5 Vehicle access to the all basement car parks should be restricted by fob controlled roller shutters, unrestricted vehicle and non-resident access is not acceptable within SBD.